-Refer to Note 2, Note 22 and Note 29 in the consolidated financial statements for the related disclosures.
+Refer to Note 1.2, Note 4.9 and Note 7.1 in the consolidated financial statements for the related disclosures.

-As of 31 December 2022, the Group had environmental, restructuring and other provisions totaling EUR 124 million.
+As of 31 December 2023, the Group had environmental, restructuring and other provisions totaling EUR 168 million.

-In addition, the Group has disclosed significant open legal cases and other contingent liabilities in Note 29.
+In addition, the Group has disclosed significant open legal cases and other contingent liabilities in Note 7.1.

-The assessment of the existence of the present legal or constructive obligation, the analysis of the probability of the outflow of future economic benefits, and making a reliable estimate, require management's judgement to ensure appropriate accounting and disclosures.
+The assessment of the existence of the present legal or constructive obligation, the analysis of the probability of the outflow of future economic benefits, and making a reliable estimate, require management's judgment to ensure appropriate accounting and disclosures.

-Due to the level of judgement relating to recognition, valuation and presentation of provisions and contingent liabilities, this is considered to be a key audit matter.
+Due to the level of judgment relating to recognition, valuation and presentation of provisions and contingent liabilities, this is considered to be a key audit matter.